NoahRR/Command-Line-Help-API/README.md

 # Command Line Help Tool REST API

 This API is built to ease beginners' transition to the unix terminal.
-It is built with all get-requests (except for the /dev branch) for ease of access in the termal (via curl/wget).
+This is not a "typical" use case for an API, but it works.

 This project is not live, but if it were, just replace http://127.0.0.1:8001 with the hosted url!